AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

  - Create a one-liner with ``ls``, ``echo``, redirections etc that takes a file path and says whether this file/directory exists or not.
 No other output.
    See our ``ping -c 8.8.8.8 ...`` as an example.
- - Use any of the earlier created files to compare there access time with ``stat -c '%y' filename``, ``diff`` and the process substitution.
+ - Use any of the earlier created files to compare there modification times with ``stat -c '%y' filename``, ``diff`` and the process substitution.
- - (*) Make a one-liner that copies a small file (or dir, but small, to save time/traffic) from your Triton's $WRKDIR (or any other remote server) and sends confirmation to your email with the directory listing attached.
+ - (*) Make a one-liner that copies a small dir (small (!), to save time/traffic) from your Triton's $WRKDIR (or any other remote server) and sends confirmation to your email with the directory listing attached but use process substitution instead of saving directory listing to a file.
 Tip: use examples in the text.
  - (*) Using pipes and commands ``echo``, ``tr``, ``uniq``, find doubled words out of `My Do Do list: Find a a Doubled Word.`
  - (*) Pick up */scratch/scip/BASH/windows.txt* file and convert it to UNIX format using